julihocc/itesm-ma2008b-notes/A-random-number-generation-techniques/Appendix/kolmogorov-smirnov-test.md

 - Less powerful than parametric tests when assumptions hold (e.g., t-test for normal distributions).
 - May be **too sensitive** with large sample sizes, detecting minor differences that are not practically significant.
 - Less reliable for discrete data.

-Would you like an example with real data?